f4exb/sdrangel/Readme.md

 If you use your own location for libbladeRF install directory you need to specify library and include locations.
 Example with `/opt/install/libbladerf` with the following defines on `cmake` command line:

 `-DLIBBLADERF_LIBRARIES=/opt/install/libbladeRF/lib/libbladeRF.so -DLIBBLADERF_INCLUDE_DIR=/opt/install/libbladeRF/include`

 <h2>FunCube Dongle</h2>

+Both Pro and Pro+ are supported with the plugins in fcdpro and fcdproplus respectively.
+For the Pro+ the band filter selection is not effective as it is handled by the firmware using the center frequency.

+The control interface is based on qthid and has been built in the software in the fcdhid library.
+You don't need anything else than libusb support.
+Library fcdlib is used to store the constants for each dongle type.

+<h2>HackRF</h2>

+HackRF is supported through the libhackrf library that should be installed in your system for proper build of the software and operation support.
+Add `libhackrf-dev` to the list of dependencies to install.

+If you use your own location for libhackrf install directory you need to specify library and include locations.
+Example with `/opt/install/libhackrf` with the following defines on `cmake` command line:

+`-DLIBHACKRF_LIBRARIES=/opt/install/libhackrf/lib/libhackrf.so -DLIBHACKRF_INCLUDE_DIR=/opt/install/libhackrf/include`

+<h2>FunCube Dongle</h2>